 Race: 8pm [1pm UK]

-Gpticketshop.com and motorsporttickets.com are also well worth checking out once tickets go on sale, as is the F1 Experiences site, where packages will be on sale to make your Singapore Grand Prix experience even more memorable.
+Grandprixevent.com and motorsporttickets.com are also well worth checking out for Singapore Grand Prix tickets, as is the F1 Experiences site, where packages will be on sale to make your Singapore Grand Prix experience even more memorable.

 For a true VIP experience, prices are available on request for several hospitality options through senategrandprix-singapore.com.